stavis1/LipoCLEAN/README.md

 2. Download `example_analysis.zip` from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
 3. Extract `example_analysis.zip`.
 All files from `example_analysis.zip` should be in the same folder.
 4. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --options /data/docker_example_analysis_options.txt`
 5. The results will be in a folder named `example_output/` the `example_output/QC/` folder contains several plots to assess the quality of the results.
+A log file containing information about the run named `LipoCLEAN.log` will also be generated.
 6. If you want the default docker options file run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --print MSD4`
 7. To use the tool on other data edit the `options.txt` file.